StevenMayher/431-2021/classes/class05/README.md

     - To see what version of R you are running, open RStudio and look at the Console window, which should tell you.
     - Visit https://cran.case.edu/ to download and install R version 4.1.1.
 Re-installing R is something most of you are **unlikely to do** this semester.
     - Be sure to **update your packages** in RStudio after the upgrade by opening RStudio, visiting the Packages window and then clicking Update.
 Updating packages is something I do about **once per week**, or when I get an error message that tells me I need to update packages.
+6. Today's slides use some material from [Allison Horst's Stats Illustrations](https://github.com/allisonhorst/stats-illustrations)

 ## Announcements not specific to 431